Want to get more search engine traffic ? Then choose the right keywords for your website.

 For growing, mature and declining websites Search Console will display the top 1000 search queries you currently rank for along with impressions (similar to search volume), position and CTR.

-For a new website, the best keyword research tool is Ahrefs.
+For a new website, where you have no keyword data, the best keyword research tool is Ahrefs.

-I’ve created a Data Studio report to reveal keywords that a website ranks for on page 1, 2 and 3.
+I’ve created a Data Studio report to reveal keyword searches that a website ranks for on page 1, 2 and 3.

 Simply hover over a large bubble to see the name of the query, impressions and average position.